-We are collecting data about CTI-1601 from ongoing Phase 1 clinical trials and toxicology studies and any adverse events or undesirable side effects caused by, or other unexpected properties of, CTI-1601 could cause us, any future collaborators, an IRB or ethics committee or regulatory authorities to interrupt, delay or halt clinical trials of our product candidate and could result in a more restrictive label or the delay or denial of regulatory approval by the FDA or other regulatory authorities.
-It is possible that as we progress CTI-1601 through clinical trials and toxicology studies, or as the use of CTI-1601 becomes more widespread if it receives regulatory approval, illnesses, injuries, discomforts and other adverse events that were not observed in earlier trials, as well as conditions that did not occur or went undetected in previous trials, may be reported by patients.
+We completed two Phase 1 clinical trials.
+As a result of certain mortalities in a non-clinical study of non-human primates, the FDA issued a clinical hold in May 2021.
+We responded to the clinical hold in January 2022.
+Following review of our response, the FDA declined to lift the clinical hold.
+We are continuing our efforts to address the issues raised by the FDA.
+Clinical development of CTI-1601 cannot continue until the clinical hold is lifted by the FDA.
+Any adverse events or undesirable side effects caused by, or other unexpected properties of, CTI-1601 in non-clinical or clinical studies could cause us, any future collaborators, an IRB or ethics committee or regulatory authorities to interrupt, delay or halt clinical trials of our product candidate and could result in a more restrictive label or the delay or denial of regulatory approval by the FDA or other regulatory authorities.
+If the clinical hold is lifted, it is possible that as we progress CTI-1601 through clinical trials and toxicology studies, or as the use of CTI-1601 becomes more widespread if it receives regulatory approval, illnesses, injuries, discomforts and other adverse events that were not observed in earlier trials, as well as conditions that did not occur or went undetected in previous trials, may be reported by patients.
 If such side effects become known later in development or after approval, such findings may harm our business, financial condition and prospects significantly.
-Further, if a serious safety issue is identified in connection with the use of CTI-1601 commercially or in third-party clinical trials elsewhere, such issues may adversely affect the development potential of CTI-1601 elsewhere or result in regulatory authorities restricting our ability to develop or commercialize CTI-1601.
+Further, if a serious safety issue is identified in connection with the use of CTI-1601 commercially or in third-party clinical trials elsewhere, such issues may adversely affect the development potential of CTI-1601 elsewhere or result in regulatory authorities restricting our ability to develop or commercialize CTI-1601, if approved.